 What is Predator Proofing?

-To predator proof means securing the coop, run, or area where chickens free range.
+To predator proof means securing your chicken coop kit, run, or area where chickens free range.

-One can proof the most vulnerable areas of the henhouse such as the door and floor.
+One can proof the most vulnerable areas of the henhouse such as the door and the coop floor.

-Common predators to safeguard against include foxes, raccoons, snakes, weasels, and hawks.
+Common predators to safeguard against include foxes, raccoons, snakes, members of the weasel family, and hawks.

 You can also use these products to keep a dog or wild birds away from chickens.

-Focus on areas such as the coop door, bottom of the run, or coop cover.
+Focus on areas such as the coop doors, bottom of the run, or coop cover.

-Keeping chickens safe day and night means investing in some foolproof fencing and predator deterrents.
+Keeping and raising chickens safe day and night means investing in some foolproof fencing and predator deterrents.

 You can easily make a run or a coop out of mesh and wire fencing, or consider electric fences for large and persistent predators such as bears.